zimolzak/healthcare-data-quality/zimolzak-data-quality-2024.md

 ## Layers of data quality (where things can go wrong)

-From "little picture" to big picture:
+My informal classification scheme, arranged from "little picture" to big picture:

 1. Data itself (contents) is flawed
     - occasional errors, typos, misunderstandings, *etc.*